 Salicornia (Glasswort) & coastal Atriplex (Orache) workshop, Fethard Co.
 Wexford 18

 This will be a training day to learn how to identify Salicornia, where we should see all 6 species known to occur in Ireland, along with the hybrid S. disarticulata x S. ramosissima, plus Sarcocornia perennis (Perennial Glasswort), the later only known from Co.
 Wexford.
 We will also look at coastal Atriplex and their hybrids.
 Two sites will be visited during the day.
 Numbers will be limited, and joining information for the day will be sent out on booking.

-- Unless otherwise stated, our non-residential meetings are free to attend and you don't usually need to be a BSBI member, although if there are more applicants than spaces available, we reserve the right to prioritise our members.
+- Unless otherwise stated, our non-residential field meetings are free to attend and you don't usually need to be a BSBI member, although if there are more applicants than spaces available, we reserve the right to prioritise our members.